 Step 2: Install Exalate on ServiceNow

-You can request a ServiceNow instance by navigating to Exalate’s integrations page
+You can request a ServiceNow instance by clicking below.

-For the next part, you will need to download an XML file.
+You also need to download an XML file.
 This file consists of information ServiceNow will need to access Exalate.
-Get it here
+Get it here.

 Next, log in to your ServiceNow account.
 In the left-hand menu, search for “System Update Sets”.
 Click on the “Filter navigator” search box if the list is too long and you cannot find it.
 Now expand the “System Update Sets” by clicking on it.
 In the entry, select “Retrieve Update Sets”.